Genusbiz/docs/README.md

-# Genus App Platform&reg; Documentation Contributor Guide
+# Genus App Platform&reg; documentation contributor guide
 This is the publically available documentation for the Genus App Platform published at [docs.genus.no](http://genusdocs.azurewebsites.net).

 Feel free to contribute!
 See [Ways to contribute](#ways-to-contribute) on how to do it.